Taming-the-BEAST/Prior-selection/README.md

 Now consider the following information: Influenza virus is an RNA virus {% cite kawaoka2006 --file Prior-selection/master-refs %} and RNA viruses in general, have a mutation rate of {% eqinline \approx %} 10^(-3) substitutions per site per year {% cite jenkins2002 --file Prior-selection/master-refs %}.

-> **QUESTION: Did you change your best guess, for the substitution rate appropriate for RNA viruses?
+> **Topic for discussion:** Did you change your best guess, for the substitution rate appropriate for RNA viruses?
 What would it be?
-How would you specify the prior?**
+How would you specify the prior?
 >

 Our best guess would be to set the prior distribution peaked around 10^(-3) substitutions per site per year.